 Design and express your thoughts better through content with thousands of free elements, including shapes and objects.

-Animate image elements and text to a video.
+You can animate image elements and text into a video.

 Readjust the size of elements in your design with a single click as you change the size of your design.

-See images highlighted to see them in focus through its machine learning Adobe Sensei.
+See the images highlighted to see them in focus through its machine-learning Adobe Sensei.

 Add frequently used texts and paragraphs like descriptions and taglines of your business to the libraries with the text management feature of Adobe Creative Cloud.